United Methodist Church: General Conference

-Jurisdictional and central conferences
+Jurisdictional and regional conferences

-Subordinate to the General Conference are the jurisdictional and central conferences which also meet every four years.
+Subordinate to the General Conference are the Jurisdictional and Regional conferences which also meet every four years.
 The United States is divided into five jurisdictions: Northeastern, Southeastern, North Central, South Central and Western.
-Outside the United States the church is divided into seven central conferences: Africa, Congo, West Africa, Central & Southern Europe, Germany, Northern Europe and Eurasia, and the Philippines.
-The main purpose of the jurisdictional and central conferences is to elect and appoint bishops, the chief administrators of the church.
-Additionally, central conferences may limitedly adapt the church law to the needs of their areas.
+Globally, the church is divided into nine Regional Conferences: 4 in Africa including Southern Africa, Mid Africa, East Africa, and West Africa; 1 in The Philippines; 3 in Europe including Central and Southern Europe, Germany, and Nordic-Baltic-Ukraine; and 1 in the United States.
+The main purpose of the jurisdictional and regional conferences is to elect and appoint bishops, the chief administrators of the church.
+Additionally, Regional Conferences may limitedly adapt the church law to the needs of their areas.
 Bishops thus elected serve episcopal areas, which consist of one or more annual conferences.
+Before November 2025, regional conferences were known as central conferences and the US did not have such a conference with powers to adapt the Book of Discipline.

 In the US, decisions in-between the four-year meetings are made by the Mission Council (usually consisting of church bishops).
 One of the most high-profile decisions in recent years by one of the councils was a decision by the Mission Council of the South Central Jurisdiction which in March 2007 approved a 99-year lease of 36 acre at Southern Methodist University for the George W. Bush Presidential Library.
 The decision generated controversy in light of Bush's support of the Iraq War which the church bishops have criticized.
 A debate over whether the decision should or could be submitted for approval by the Southern Jurisdictional Conference at its July 2008 meeting in Dallas, Texas, remains unresolved.